Estimating the mass of galactic components using machine learning algorithms: Predictions for Observational Data

-A valuable piece of information for describing the evolution and structure of galaxies are the scaling relations between physical quantities of a galaxy sample.
-We analyse the scaling relation between mass components and the r-magnitude, as it is reported in other works,\citep{rmag_stellar, Venhola_2019,mass2mag,Benoit-mag-mass}.
-This is best correlated with stellar mass among SDSS filters.
-The relations for magnitudes in other colours are similar.
-We also study the $M_{\text{bulge}}-M_{\text{disk}}$ relation as well as the $M_{\star}-M_{\text{tot}}$.
-We only employ the NN algorithm to obtain the results presented in this section, given that it performs better with fewer errors and its construction involves a more complete architecture than the other AI algorithms.
+\textls[-5]{A valuable piece of information for describing the evolution and structure of galaxies \textbf{is} the scaling relations between physical quantities of a galaxy sample.
+We analyse the scaling relation between mass components and the r-magnitude, as reported in other \mbox{works~\citep{rmag_stellar,Venhola_2019,Benoit-mag-mass}}.
+This is best correlated with the stellar mass among SDSS filters.
+The relations for magnitudes in other colours are similar.~We also study the $M_{\text{bulge}}-M_{\text{disk}}$ relation as well as the $M_{\star}-M_{\text{tot}}$.
+We only employ the NN algorithm to obtain the results presented in this section, given that it performs better with fewer errors and its construction involves a more complex architecture than the other AI algorithms. }